How to Allow Camera Access on Snapchat

 The App Limit and Camera Restrictions Solution

-You may have an app limit on your Snapchat app which means it’ll set your usage time.
+The steps above should work in most cases.
+Occasionally, iOS users have experienced problems even after following these steps.
+One potential cause of these issues is an app limit on your Snapchat app which means it’ll set your usage time.
 If this is the case, you’ll have problems with Snapchat because you might’ve exceeded your app usage limit for that day.
 If that occurs, you should remove the app limit.
 Here’s how to do it:

 You may have disabled the App and Camera limit, or allowed Camera access in Settings, but you’re still seeing that annoying ‘Oops!
-Snapchat is a camera app.
-To continue, you’ll need to allow camera access in Settings’.
-Try the troubleshooting options in the next section to resolve the issue.
+Snapchat is a camera app.’
+If the error still appears, try the troubleshooting options in the next section to resolve the issue.

 Turn Your Phone On/Off